World stocks hold at all-time high after bumper week

 "More liquidity in the system is a boost for bonds," said Peter Chatwell, fixed income strategist at Credit Agricole.

-Portuguese bonds PT10YT=TWEB though, which have underperformed this week due to concerns about an investigation into holding companies of the country's largest bank, were still off the pace.
+Portuguese bonds though, which have underperformed this week due to concerns about an investigation into holding companies of the country's largest bank, were still off the pace.
+[GVD/EUR]

-Stocks in Lisbon .PSI20 also took another tumble, down 1.1 percent on the day and one of only a handful of indexes in the world staring at a fourth straight week in the red.

 The biggest loser of the day was Austria though.